cockroachdb/docs/src/current/v23.2/live-migration-service.md

 `shadowMode: strict-sync` writes to both databases and enforces correctness on both databases.

 - The LMS sends application requests to the source of truth and the target database, and waits for each to respond.
-- Results from the source of truth are returned to the application.
+- Query results from the source of truth are returned to the application.
-- If the non-source of truth returns an error, that error is returned instead of the result from the source of truth.
+- If the non-source of truth returns an error, that error is returned instead of the query result from the source of truth.
+- If both databases return an error, the non-source of truth will return the source-of-truth error.

+{% comment %}
 You can use this mode to perform an [immediate cutover](#immediate-cutover).
+{% endcomment %}

 ## Perform a cutover

 ### Consistent cutover

 A consistent cutover maintains data consistency with [minimal downtime]({% link {{ page.version.version }}/migration-overview.md %}#minimal-downtime).
-When using the LMS, consistent cutover is handled using the [`molt-lms-cli`](#molt-lms-cli) commands `cutover consistent begin` and `cutover consistent commit`, between which downtime occurs.
-The amount of downtime depends on the maximum duration of any transactions and queries that need to complete, and the time it takes for replication to catch up from the source to the target database.
+When using the LMS, consistent cutover is handled using the [`molt-lms-cli`](#molt-lms-cli) commands `cutover consistent begin` and `cutover consistent commit`, during which application requests are queued and will be responded to after cutover.
+This delay in response time is related to the maximum duration of any transactions and queries that need to complete, and the time it takes for replication to catch up from the source to the target database.

 {% comment %}
 For more information about the consistent cutover approach, see [Migration Strategy: Live Migration]({% link {{ page.version.version }}/migration-strategy-live-migration.md %}).